Dust Control Safety Talk

 Construction sites have many different hazards present and dust can be one of them.
 Dust can cause a variety of issues from health concerns to physical hazards for workers who are exposed to it.
-It is important to know and understand the issues that dust on a construction site can cause and what safety steps you can take.
+It is important to know and understand the issues that dust on a construction site can cause and what safety steps you can take to control dust exposure.

 Dust Health Hazards

-Anyone including workers that breathe in the construction dust should know the damage they can do to the lungs and airways. the main dust-related diseases affecting construction workers are:
+Everyone on a job site should know the damage construction dust can do to the lungs and airways.
+The main dust-related diseases affecting construction workers are:

 Some of these diseases such as asthma and advanced siliceous can develop rather quickly.
 However, most of these diseases take a long time to develop.

-Assess the risks that are linked to construction work and materials.
-High dust levels can be caused by several factors.
-These can include:
+Before starting a project, it is important to assess the many dust hazards and risks that are linked to construction work and materials.
+High dust levels can be caused by several factors, including:

 Before you start on a new job, look at ways to stop or reduce the amount of dust you might make.
 You can use different materials or less powerful tools.
 For example:

 If you are unable to completely stop the dust there are ways to reduce the dust that is getting into the air.
-There are two main ways of accomplishing this.
+There are two main ways of accomplishing dust control:

 It is also important to remember that RPE is the last line of protection against construction dust.
 For an RPE to work appropriately it is important to also know what type (species) of wood you are working with.

-The work site may already have controls in place but it is crucial that they are all working properly.
+Your work site may already have dust safety controls in place, but it is crucial that they are all working together properly.
 You can help with this by:

 Considering the dust hazards that can be created on the worksite is the first step to preventing injuries.
 Realizing the health issues as well as the physical issues and protect yourself and your coworkers.
 If you have an injury related to dust please notify your supervisor immediately so proper medical treatment can be administered.